waku-org/docs.waku.org/docs/guides/nwaku/configure-nwaku.md

 ./build/wakunode2 --dns4-domain-name=nwakunode.com
 ```

-Nodes with a domain name and secure WebSocket configured will generate a discoverable ENR with `/wss` multiaddr and `/dns4` domain name, essential for verifying domain certificates when connecting securely.
+Browser nodes can only connect to nodes with a domain name and secure WebSocket (`wss`) configured.
+These nodes will generate a discoverable ENR with `/wss` as the multiaddr and `/dns4` as the domain name.
+This configuration is essential for verifying domain certificates when establishing a secure connection.

 :::info
 This example describes configuring a domain name that resolves to your node's IP address and is unrelated to [DNS Discovery](/overview/concepts/dns-discovery).